Vicomtech/d-EVD_dual-Electric-Vehicle-Dataset/README.md

 ## License
 For both datasets:

-Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+The dataset is developed by Vicomtech and is made avaliable under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).

 This license requires that reusers give credit to the creator.
 It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, for noncommercial purposes only.
 If others modify or adapt the material, they must license the modified material under identical terms.

 ## Contact